 There are four essential facts I want you to recognize.

-Number 1: You are not abnormal.
-A disorder, or what they used to call a neurosis, is a common part of natural human development.
+1. You are not abnormal.
+A disorder (physiological dysfunction), or what they used to call neurosis, is a common part of natural human development.
 Mental health professionals have a saying.
 Question: Why do 26% of American adults have a diagnosable mental disorder?
 Answer: Because the other 74% haven’t been tested.
 Scientific American speculates that mental disorders are so common, almost everyone will develop at least one diagnosable disorder at some point in their life.
 It is, simply, a condition that negatively impacts your emotional wellbeing and quality of life.

-Number 2: It is not your fault.
+2. It is not your fault.
 You were infected, most likely, during your childhood.
-In the rare event onset happened later in life, the susceptibility originated in your childhood.
+In the rare event onset occurs later in life, the susceptibility originates in childhood.
 The infection is a consequence of some physical, emotional, or sexual disturbance.
 It could be hereditary, environmental, or the result of trauma.
 Any number of things could have caused it.
 Perhaps your parents were controlling or did not provide emotional validation.
 Perhaps you were bullied, or you are from a broken home.
 It is never your fault and it may be no one’s fault.

-General public opinion considers you dangerous, unpredictable, and socially undesirable.
+General public opinion supports the notion you are dangerous, unpredictable, and socially undesirable.

 The media stereotypes you as a hysterical, unpredictable, and dangerous schizophrenic.
 Half of news stories on ‘mental’ illness allude to violence.
 You are either a homicidal maniac, an emotionally challenged childlike prodigy, or a rebellious, hair-brained, free spirit.